 If one camera still isn't appearing on your network, it may be a fault with the camera, or an issue with a setting on your router.
-Please lodge a support ticket with us and we’ll see if we can pin the problem down.

 If none of your cameras are being picked up by your network, it is likely to be an issue with how your router is setup and you’ll either need to access and check the backend settings for your router, or get someone in to help you.
 One common problem is with routers that are running on outdated firmware.
 Check the website of either your internet service provider, or router manufacturer, to find out how to check and update the firmware on your model of router.

 Are the correct WiFi network name and password stored in the camera?